NSPManager/NSPanelManager-docs/docs/panel-functions.md

 On most pages, a swipe down will go back to the previous page.
 When swiping down on the home page you will enter the Smart Home Control page.
 This page is a work in progress.
 Design and functionality is not finished or decided yet.

-#### Swipe left
+#### Swipe in from left

-On the page that shoes entities and scenes, a swipe left will go the to previous room.
+On the page that shows entities and scenes, a swipe in from the left will go the to previous room.
+Note that when swiping you have to do it on the top of the page where no entities exists.
+This will be resolved in a future update.

-#### Swipe right
+#### Swipe in from right

-On the page that shoes entities and scenes, a swipe right will go the to next room.
+On the page that shows entities and scenes, a swipe in from the right will go the to next room.
+Note that when swiping you have to do it on the top of the page where no entities exists.
+This will be resolved in a future update.

 ### Smart Home Control page